wp-plugins/wordpress-mobile-edition/README.txt

 === WordPress Mobile Edition ===
 Tags: mobile, pda, wireless, cellphone, phone, iphone, touch, webkit, android, blackberry, carrington
 Contributors: alexkingorg
-Minimum version: 2.3
+Minimum version: 2.8
-Tested with: 2.8
+Tested with: 3.0.1
-Stable tag: 3.1
+Stable tag: 3.2

 WordPress Mobile Edition is a plugin that shows an interface designed for a mobile device when visitors come to your site on a mobile device.

 Mobile browsers are automatically detected, the list of mobile browsers can be customized on the settings page.

 == Installation ==

 1. Drop the wp-mobile.php file in your wp-content/plugins directory
-2. Drop the carrington-mobile-(version #) directory in your wp-content/themes directory
+2. Drop the carrington-mobile.(version #) directory in your wp-content/themes directory
 3. Click the 'Activate' link for WordPress Mobile Edition on your Plugins page (in the WordPress admin interface)